pay-theory/pay-theory-docs/OVERVIEW/CHECKOUT_BUTTON.md

-# Payment Button Quick Start
+# Checkout Button Quick Start

 This guide will walk you through the steps to create a payment button to enable a PayTheory Hosted Checkout experience for your Payors.